JohnnyIrvin/shell-craft/README.md

 Project for generating shell commands using OpenAI models.

+## How to install

+1. Clone the repository
+2. Install the requirements using `pip install -r requirements.txt`
+3. Smile, life is good.

 ## How to use

 1. Create a file called `config.json` and put your OpenAI API key in it.